 A synthmorph or robot with an internal fusion plant can charge energy weapons, devices, and batteries rapidly.
 In addition, any augmentations that require power can be operated on the power from the fusion plant, rather than internal batteries.
-The limitations on this are minimal, limited only to applications beyond the usual limitations of an individual morph.
-Although fusion reactions shut down harmlessly if the reactor is breached, many habitats find the prospect of transhumans and robots walking around with both the ability to power large energy weapon arsenals and expose bystanders to radioactive material troublesome, meaning that this implant may be restricted in many habitats.
+This removes the need to allow batteries to recharge these augmentations, though at the GM's discretion they may take some time to recover between uses.
+Although fusion reactions shut down harmlessly if the reactor is breached, many habitats find the prospect of transhumans and robots walking around with both the ability to power large energy weapon arsenals and expose bystanders to radioactive material troublesome; this implant is restricted in many habitats.
 [Expensive (Minimum 40,000)]